 Although the leather exterior in these shoes is a bit stiffer than suede, it can provide a very stable base.
 However, you will need to get used to them.
 Most of the models in this series have taken into consideration people with wide feet.
 Thus, people with wider feet may feel a bit more relaxed and comfortable.
 Moreover, people who feel comfortable in regular athletic shoes will also love this model.
 The heel of the shoe is 0.75 inches.
 This is the average height recommended for most Olympic lifting.

 The best part about the Pendlay Do-Win Weightlifting shoes is that they feel very comfortable on your feet.
 These shoes are a bit wider than other standard weightlifting shoes available in the market.
 Since the standard heel height is a 3/4th inch, you don't experience any problems while walking.
 If you have wider feet, these shoes won't feel constricting.
 You will completely enjoy working out in these shoes.

-Despite of the flaws mentioned in this post, the pros of Pendlay Do-Win Weightlifting shoes far outweigh the cons.
-These shoes are very affordable, comfortable and stylish.
+Despite the flaws mentioned in this post, the pros of Pendlay Do-Win Weightlifting shoes far outweigh the cons.
+These shoes are very affordable, comfortable, and stylish.
 Do-Win Weightlifting shoes are a much better choice than standard athletic shoes.

-- These shoes have been designed by a high-quality weighting company.
+- A high-quality weighing company has designed these shoes.
 The company has a wide base of knowledge and experience, and they have continued to improve.

 - These shoes can be perfect for people who want to upgrade from standard athletic shoes to a specifically designed weightlifting shoe.

 - These shoes are very affordable.
-Since they’re durable, you don’t have to spend your money on a frequent basis.
+Since they're durable, you don't have to spend your money frequently.